loganthx/UNET_explained/README.md

 # Future Works
 Our main goal, since the beggining of this study, is understanding why denoising diffusion is so good at creating samples with high variety, according to ddpm article.
-We seek to create a evaluation metric for this UNET in order to specify what is a reasonable minimum amount of layers in order to get a good result.
-With that in mind, we will define our own UNET also knowing that it will be a good UNET for denoising diffusion applications.
+We seek to create a evaluation metric for this UNET in order to specify what is a reasonable minimum amount of layers in order to get a good result for well known image segmentation tasks.
+With that in mind, we will evaluate our UNET knowing for sure that it will be a good UNET for denoising diffusion applications.